What makes a great hotel room for business travellers?

 While the leisure side is arguably improving by the day though, it seems the balance rarely tips in favour of the business traveller, particularly when it comes to basic amenities such as work desks or business centres.

-The newly-opened W Sydney is a good example.
+The recently-opened W Sydney is a good example.
 While beautiful and filled with restaurants and bars, there’s nary a true work desk or business lounge in sight.
 Given the hotel’s geared up to welcome huge conferences and events, this feels like an oversight.

 It’s not the only hotel pulling desks either – those once-ubiquitous features are increasingly subbed for coffee tables and dining settings, often placed metres away from the nearest powerpoint… or nothing at all.